Table of Contents

 |Triceps brachii||Long head: infraglenoid tubercle

-Lateral head: posterior humerus, superior to radial groove
+Lateral head: posterior humerus, superior to the radial groove

-Medial head: posterior humerus, inferior to radial groove
+Medial head: posterior humerus, inferior to the radial groove

 |Olecranon||Radial nerve (C7, C8)||Extensor of elbow joint

 Long head also extends the shoulder joint